-The Matrix interface to Reynolds & Reynolds performs two simple functions: Repair Order Validation and Repair Order Posting.
+The Matrix Interface to Excede performs two simple functions: Repair Order Validation and Repair Order Posting.

-Repair Order Validation: Ensures that only valid repair orders are entered by the user, (either at a meter or at a Matrix PC).
-Matrix checks with the Reynolds & Reynolds Dealer Management System (DMS) and confirms that the repair order exists, is open, and has a status that allows fluid charges to be added to it.
-If these three criteria are satisfied, Matrix allows fluid to be dispensed against the repair order; otherwise, fluid cannot be dispensed.

-Repair Order Posting: The primary function of the interface is to apply the appropriate charge for the fluid dispensed to the correct Reynolds & Reynolds RO.
+- Repair Order Validation: Ensures that an open and valid repair order exists for the authorized Technician.
+Matrix checks with the Excede Dealer Management System (DMS) and confirms that a repair order exists, is open and has a status that allows fluid charges to be added to it.
+When these three criteria are satisfied, Matrix allows fluid to be dispensed against the repair order; otherwise, fluid cannot be dispensed. - Repair Order Posting: The primary function of the Interface is to apply the appropriate charges for the fluid dispensed to the correct Excede RO.